Georgia Senate panel hears sports betting pitch

-ATLANTA - Legalizing sports betting could divert an estimated $4.8 billion a year Georgians now spend wagering on games illegally, tax it and put a portion of the proceeds toward education, supporters said Thursday, Feb.
-18.
+ATLANTA - Legalizing sports betting could divert an estimated $4.8 billion a year Georgians now spend wagering on games illegally, tax it, and put a portion of the proceeds toward education, supporters said Thursday.

 The state Senate Regulated Industries and Utilities Committee held a hearing on legislation that would legalize online sports betting in Georgia under the jurisdiction of the Georgia Lottery Corp.